 A financial power of attorney, which may also be called a durable power of attorney, designates someone to handle an incapacitated person’s property and financial affairs on their behalf.
 To ensure effectiveness of a power of attorney, it’s best to have it set up prior to becoming incapacitated.
 That way, you can be sure you have someone in place who can then assess your bank accounts, pay your bills or take care other financial matters.

 Documenting A Last Will And Testament

 This document is often called a will, and it is an important part of any estate planning process, particularly if you have children or substantial assets.
 A will is a legal document, usually written by an attorney, that takes effect after you die.
 It states who will inherit your property after you die, and if you have minor children, it may also provide for the care and custody of your children.

 An executor is named in your will; that person will then act as the personal representative of your estate.
-He or she will then “probate” your will, which involves making sure that your property is disposed of properly and that all of your financial matters are wound up.
+He or she will then “probate” your will, which involves disposing of your property properly and making sure that each of your remaining financial matters are wrapped up correctly.

-With a will, you can ensure that your wishes are followed after death.
+By having a will in place, you are ensuring that your wishes are followed after you pass away.
 A will can also be used to minimize estate taxes so that your hard-earned wealth is not drained by excessive taxes due to poor planning.

 We’ll Handle Your Probate Needs

 Beyond planning estates, Norris Law is skilled at handling probate matters such as contested wills.
 A will contest happens when someone challenges a will, usually because they believe that there was fraud in the process.
 This could be the result of one person (often a caretaker) influencing the person making the will, or if the person making the will was incompetent.